malteschmitz/moodle-block_stash/README.md

 4. Once saved click on the trade name and copy the code snippet.
 5. Directly paste the code snippet into any location that has an editor.

+### Important!

+If you are not using the shortcodes filter (mentioned below) then you must use the ATTO editor to insert the code into the HTML source.

 Recommended plugins
 -------------------